mark-leppa/foundation/CONTRIBUTING.md

 # Foundation

 This is the Foundation project.
-We love making super awesome stuff, but even more we like to empower people to make changes on their own.
+I love making super awesome stuff, but even more we like to empower people to make changes on their own.
 Feel free to fork and improve Foundation.

 ## Compass Project